yebigithub/ARC_cluster/README.md

 7. Then just “sbatch run_R.sh” and check results later.

 ## Step8
-8. Run squeue -u yebi
+8. Run '''squeue -u yebi''' to check status of your current jobs
-scancel jobid
+'''scancel jobid''' to cancel specific job
+''squeue -u''' can see all the users

 ## Step9
 9. ls | wc -l